PensionBee/ddd-workshop/README.md

   ...
 ```

-### Aggregates
+### Nested Entities (Aggregates)

-#### What is an Aggregate?

-An aggregate is essentially a group of closely related entities which **always** need to be consistent with each other and **always** need to be used, processed or persisted as a single unit.
+A nested entity is essentially a group of closely related entities which **always** need to change as a single unit (think ACID transactions if that's useful) because they **always** need to be immediately consistent with each other.
+For example:

-Let's update the above `Order` entity by including additional (relevant) entities inside it:

 ```sh
 Order